Jill Koehler, MA, RCC, FOT

 In addition to working as a psychotherapist, I am a trained yoga teacher.
 I practice yoga regularly and am an advocate for the transformative journey of yoga and other contemplative practices.
-I am also a volunteer with Squamish Search and Rescue and provide Critical Incident Debriefing and Psychological First Aid.
+I am also a volunteer with Squamish Search and Rescue and provide Psychological First Aid.

 Maisie is my office companion.
-She is a friendly, goofy, small standard poodle.
-She loves to be patted and to give the odd puppy kiss.
+She is a goofy, small standard poodle.
+While shy at first, she is friendly and loves to give the odd puppy kiss.
 Maisie is non-shedding and hypo-allergenic.
 She is also happy to go to another room if anyone prefers her not to be in the office.
 Woof!